1. Home

 Intel vs AMD Data Preparation: Days Daily Pricing data with RDP Content Layers

-The RDP Content layer refers to logical market data objects, largely representing financial items like level 1 market data prices and quotes, Order Books, News, Historical Pricing, Company Research data, and so on.
+The Content layer refers to logical market data objects, representing financial items like level 1 market data prices and quotes, News, Historical Pricing, Bond Analytics and so on.

-When comparing to the RDP Function Layer, the Content Layer provides much more flexible manners for developers:
+When comparing to the Function Layer, the Content Layer provides much more flexible manners for developers:

 • Richer / fuller response e.g. metadata, sentiment scores - where available